jasonamyers/jasonamyers.github.com/_posts/2015-04-30-building-a-keyboard-part-1.md

 prefer the smoothness of a linear switch.
 With a linear switch there is still quite a bit of separation between the actuation point and bottoming out, and you can learn to touch type on them as well.
-The weight of a switch refers to how hard you have to press to reach the actuation and them bottom out point.
+The weight of a switch refers to how hard you have to press to reach the actuation and then bottom out point.
 Typically a light switch is around 45g of force to actuate with mediums around 55g and heavy switches anything higher than 60g.
-Bottoming our force is often either the same or slightly lower than the actuation force.
+Bottoming out force is often either the same or slightly lower than the actuation force.

 Here is a simple chart with the most common types of Cherry Mx Switches: